wilbcn/BlueTeam/SIEM/Datadog-Intro.md

 3. To trigger the alert I ran the following line in `PowerShell` as Administrator on the Virtual Machine.

 ```
+# Simulate a stealth user creation to trigger detection rule
 net user hiddenuser$ Passw0rd! /add
 ```